apache/incubator-kie-kogito-examples/serverless-workflow-saga-quarkus/README.md

 ## Description

-This is an example to demonstrate how to implement Saga pattern based on Serverless Workflow with Kogito.
-The proposed example is based on an Order Fulfillment process which consists in a sequence of steps, that could represent calls to external services, microservices, serverless functions, etc. More details can be found in [kie blog][https://blog.kie.org/2021/11/saga-pattern-with-processes-and-kogito-part-1.html].
+This is an example of how to implement the Saga pattern based on Serverless Workflow with Kogito.
+The proposed example is based on an Order Fulfillment process which consists of a sequence of steps that could represent calls to external services, microservices, serverless functions, etc. More details can be found in [kie blog][https://blog.kie.org/2021/11/saga-pattern-with-processes-and-kogito-part-1.html].

   <img src="docs/images/order-fulfilment.png"/>